Domestic Violence Charges

 “Family or household members” means any of the following:

 (c) Adult persons related by blood or marriage.

 (d) Persons cohabiting with each other.

 (e) Persons who have cohabited with each other or who have been involved in a sexually intimate relationship.

 Defending a Domestic Violence Case

 Domestic Violence charges require an attorney to get to work quickly.
-The attorney needs to get his client out of jail.
+The attorney needs to get his client out of jail as soon as possible.
 The longer the accused stays locked up, the more likely he is to take a deal that gets him out of jail.
-The case needs investigated immediately.
+The case needs to be investigated immediately.
 The best defense to a criminal charge is innocence.
 Initial police reports often get the facts wrong.
 Police respond to a call and have to make quick decisions in the heat of the moment.
 Skilled investigators are necessary for presenting the truth.